teirdes/latextemplates/README.md

 # latextemplates
-Some latex templates that may interest other people
+Some latex templates that may interest other people. based on https://github.com/cedricmauclair/beamer-themes/tree/master/beamer-sobre